cloudmesh/cloudmesh-pi-cluster/cloudmesh/pi/cluster/mongo/README.md

 member configuration.
 It is recommended to have an odd number of members always to avoid ties in voting.
 If an even number of members are to be deployed, you would need to deploy another member as an Arbiter that will vote in case of a tie.
 The number of members could be expanded to a maximum of 12 of which 7 can have voting rights.
 For more information on replica set deployment architectures, click [here](https://docs.mongodb.com/v2.4/core/replica-set-architectures/).
-The next part describes the changes to the code necessary to expand support to larger configurations
+The next part describes the changes to the code necessary to expand support to larger
+configurations:

 1. Make sure you have the required number of Worker Pis connected in your cluster before trying to deploy a larger replica set config.